nijmeijer/.github/profile/README.md

 for more details.

-[^1]: This SystemRDL GitHub group is not affiliated with Accelera.
+[^1]: This SystemRDL GitHub group is not affiliated with Accellera.